Jokrxo/biz-hub-rigel-48a4f34f/README.md

 ## Support

-For issues or questions, contact the development team.
+For issues or questions, contact the Rigel Business team.

 ## License